sawolford/onsub/README.md

 ##### `default` summary
-	fileCheck   -- Python helper function that checks if a file exists in a folder defdefault  -- Pseudo-section used by default for all OSs deflinux    -- Pseudo-section used by defualt for Linux defwindows  -- Pseudo-section used by default for Windows default     -- Pseudo-section used by later sections
+	fileCheck   -- Python helper function that checks if a file exists in a folder defdefault  -- Pseudo-section used by default for all OSs deflinux    -- Pseudo-section used by default for Linux defwindows  -- Pseudo-section used by default for Windows default     -- Pseudo-section used by later sections
 ##### `default` Linux